Rethinking Approximate Gaussian Inference in Classification: Moment Matching Beta Distributions

 \subsection{Information Geometric Interpretation of the Pushforward through NormCDF}

 Here, we argue that the normCDF activation is an ideal choice for approximating Gaussian pushforwards with Beta distributions by interpreting \cref{fig:information_geometry}.
 This extends the work from \cite{mackay_choice_1998}, as it shows how one can make sense of the `right' basis for performing Laplace approximations in the classification setting.
+Also see the discussion in \cite{da_costa_geometric_2026}.

 $\Phi_*\mathcal G(\R)$, $\rho_*\mathcal G(\R)$ the space of pushforwards of Gaussian distributions by normCDF and sigmoid respectively, and $\mathcal B((0,1))$, the space of Beta distributions, are statistical manifolds naturally equipped with Riemannian metrics, that is their respective Fisher information metrics.
 We would like to visualise these manifolds.
 However, two difficulties arise.